 Not Capping the Base: Countertop microwaves come with a variety of short legs, some friendly to countertops and some…less so.
 If you have a valuable or vulnerable countertop, don’t hesitate to cap the legs with extra protection when you buy.

-If you prefer countertop convection, you might as well have another gadget built in.
+If you prefer countertop convection, you might as well have another gadget built-in.
 If you’re outfitting a whole kitchen, make sure to check the best blender reviews and the latest news about oven tech too.
 If you want something to coach you in cooking, consider the high-tech MAID oven.
 If you’re worried a microwave will lead to overeating, think about getting a kSafe as well!
-Lastly, consult our buying guide to get the latest news and reviews on kitchen appliances so that you can buy the best microwave and enjoy your microwaves cooking.
+Lastly, consult our buying guide to get the latest news and reviews on kitchen appliances so that you can buy the best microwave and enjoy your microwave’s cooking.

 Some common microwave brands include Danby Designer, GE Profile, Hamilton Beach, Panasonic, and Toshiba.

-These brands make some of the most popular models like the Panasonic nnsd681s, Panasonic nnsd945s countertopbuiltin microwave, the GE jes2051snss, Panasonic nnsn966s, Toshiba em131a5cbs microwave oven, to name just a few solid countertop microwave ovens.
+These brands make some of the most popular models like the Panasonic nnsd681s, Panasonic nnsd945s countertop built-in microwave, the GE jes2051snss, Panasonic nnsn966s, Toshiba em131a5cbs microwave oven, to name just a few solid countertop microwave ovens.